-Good news, then, that the technology has just been improved.
-Bluetooth 5 is more powerful than ever, with enormous potential for the Internet of Things and wireless music listening alike.
+These days, there's a Bluetooth chip squirrelled away in almost every piece of mobile or stationary tech you own.
+Good news, then, that the technology is continually being improved.
+Bluetooth 5, 5.1, 5.2 and now 5.3 are more powerful than ever, with enormous potential for the Internet of Things and wireless music listening alike.

 What is Bluetooth 5?

-Bluetooth 5 is the latest iteration of Bluetooth, the wireless technology that's found in smartphones, smartwatches, tablets, wireless headphones and speakers, laptops, desktop computers and more.
+Bluetooth 5 is the latest umbrella iteration of Bluetooth, the wireless, close-range technology found in smartphones, smartwatches, tablets, wireless headphones and speakers, laptops, desktop computers and more.

-It also lets you fire tunes to a wireless speaker so you can listen to music at home, in the park or on the beach.
+Bluetooth, as you probably know, lets your devices talk to each other wirelessly without an internet connection – as long as they're relatively close by.
+It also lets you ping tunes from your music source (often, this is your smartphone) to a wireless speaker so you can listen to music at home, in the park or on the beach.

 How powerful is Bluetooth 5?

-More than powerful enough.
-Compared to its predecessor (Bluetooth 4.2 Low Energy), it's twice as fast, has four times the range and can transfer eight times as much data.
+Compared to its predecessor, Bluetooth 4.2 Low Energy, Bluetooth 5 is twice as fast, has four times the range and can transfer eight times as much data.

 If you want hard stats, we're talking a bandwidth of 2Mbps.
 In practice, this means speedy and reliable over-the-air connectivity, leading to faster firmware updates and data uploading.

-Thanks to the greater range of around 800 feet (or 240m), your wireless speakers and headphones should work much further away from the sound source than with Bluetooth 4.2 Low Energy.
-It also allows for whole-home coverage for Internet of Things devices like security cameras, smart fridges, smart thermostats and more.
+Thanks to the greater range of around 800 feet (or 240m, up from 60 metres/200 feet in Bluetooth 4.2), your wireless speakers and headphones should work much further away from the sound source than with Bluetooth 4.2 Low Energy.
+In reality, walls and obstacles will impinge on those figures slightly, but it's still a huge upgrade regardless, and it allows for whole-home coverage for Internet of Things devices such as security cameras, smart fridges, smart thermostats and more.

-You can connect more than one pair of wireless headphones to a single sound source over Bluetooth 5.
-If your device has the right functionality, like Samsung's Bluetooth Dual Audio feature, you can adjust the volume of each independently.
-Very handy for sharing and journeys by train or plane.
+You can also connect more than one pair of wireless headphones to a single sound source over Bluetooth thanks to Dual Audio, which made its first appearance in Bluetooth 5.
+If your device has the right functionality (like Samsung's Bluetooth Dual Audio feature) you can adjust the volume of each independently too – very handy for sharing and journeys by train or plane.

-Bluetooth 5 can also detect interference at the edges of the 2.4GHz and neighbouring LTE bands, and automatically prevent it.
+Bluetooth 5 can even detect interference at the edges of the 2.4GHz and neighbouring LTE bands, and automatically prevent it.
 This should make for clearer music listening from any wireless device.

-The Samsung Galaxy S8 was the first phone to work with the technology in 2017, followed by the bigger Galaxy S8 Plus and Note 8.
-They've since been joined by the LG V30 and the latest Apple iPhone 8, 8 Plus and iPhone X smartphones.
+The Samsung Galaxy S8 was the first phone to work with the technology in 2017, followed by the bigger Galaxy S8 Plus and Note 8 but, as you can see, they've since been joined by a plethora of smartphones.

-On the headphones side, the Kickstarter-funded Anker Zolo Liberty+ was the first pair to support Bluetooth 5.
-And while the Apple HomePod speaker lists Bluetooth 5 on its spec-sheet, it definitely doesn't use Bluetooth to stream music, nor does it show up as a Bluetooth device.
-It seems Bluetooth radio is used only for the set-up process - and that's all.
+On the headphones side, the Kickstarter-funded Anker Zolo Liberty+ was the first pair to support Bluetooth 5, back in 2017.
+And while the 2018 Apple HomePod lists Bluetooth 5 on its spec-sheet (as does the 2020 Apple HomePod Mini smart speaker), it definitely uses AirPlay 2 to stream music, rather than Bluetooth, and it does not show up as an available Bluetooth device.
+It seems Bluetooth radio is used only for set-up – and that's all.